eight04/scroll-like-opera/README.md

 Scroll like Opera
 =================
-An userscript to provide Opera(old) like scrolling behavior.
+A userscript to provide Opera(old) like scrolling behavior.

 Features
 --------